-In fact, when the Sun is closer to Earth’s horizon, more of the blue light is scattered away by the atmosphere, which makes the Sun look more reddish at sunset and sunrise; for this reason, that is why the sky also looks more reddish at these times.
+When the Sun comes closer to Earth’s horizon, more of the blue light is scattered away by the atmosphere, which makes the Sun look more reddish at sunset and sunrise.

-Now that you know all of this, next time your teacher asks you to draw a picture of the Sun, draw it in white instead.
-When your teacher asks you why your Sun is not yellow in color, simply give her a quick lesson on atmosphere, light, and the world all around her!
+Now that you know all of this, the next time a teacher asks you to draw a picture of the Sun, draw it in white instead.
+When they ask why your Sun isn’t yellow, simply give her a quick lesson on our planet’s atmosphere, light, and the world around her!